ztyyLV/web-twain-docs/about/getsupport.md

 ---

-# HOW TO GET SUPPORT
+# How to get support

 If you encounter any issues or have any suggestions while using the library, please don't hesitate to contact us.
 We can be reached in a few different ways